Zuri stomped forward, Melchior’s house silhouetted against the late afternoon sunlight behind, and grabbed the Cresta by his bio-suit. “Where is she?”

 Kelesta gripped the window frame, the breeze blowing tendrils of hair off her face.
 “There is a price for everything.
 Zuri refused his neural transplants, all the attachments, for too long to turn back.
 I took on human form to have a child—and it has cost much.”

 Tears stung Teal’s eyes.
-“But Song, surely she can help you—like she helped me.”
+“But Song, surely she can help you—as she helped me.”

 Her lips wavering, Kelesta met his gaze.
 “Song revived you.
 She can’t cure you.”